lovetaneja/elasticsearch/README.md

     }

-# STEP 5: Deployment on Amazon EC2 Instance and Externalization of Properties files and
+# STEP 5: Created deployment shell script, Externalized Properties files and Deployment on Amazon EC2 Private Instance

   1. Wrote a shell script which will run executable jar file and start the spring boot application.